 Are there any questions? {Questions and maybe answers.}

-Well this is our penultimate talk, next time, we will discuss the dismissals and the week after that, we'll have a final Q&A session.
+Well this is our penultimate talk, next time, we will discuss the dismissals and the week after that, we have an extra week before Christmas.
+So does anyone have any ideas for that week?